The Bankrate promise

 — Christina PappasVice president at Keyes Co.
 Realtors in Miami and president of the Florida Realtors

 The abnormal conditions of the past two years have been brutal for buyers.
 Because the demand for homes outpaced supply by such a wide margin, buyers have faced month after month of steep price increases.
-In desperation, many home shoppers have waded into bidding wars and even waived contingencies for appraisals and inspections.
+In desperation, many home shoppers waded into bidding wars and even waived contingencies for appraisals and inspections.

-Why the inventory shortage is easing
+Why the housing inventory shortage is easing

-The inventory of homes for sale has expanded in part because home prices are soaring out of reach, and thereby tamping down demand.
-The median price of an existing home sold in April was $391,200, a record high and up 15 percent from a year ago, according to the National Association of Realtors.
-However, the number of sales retreated a bit.
+The inventory of homes for sale has expanded in part because home prices have been soaring out of reach, and thereby tamping down demand.
+The median price of an existing home sold in the U.S. has been above $400,000 for three straight months.

 For the past two years, buyers who wanted to close on a deal had been all but forced to make aggressive bids on multiple properties.
 Now, the pendulum might be inching back in their favor.
 “We are seeing some pockets of normalization,” Sachs says.
 “The more people who can buy homes, the healthier overall the economy will be.”

-Demographic trends are creating new buyers: There’s strong demand for homes on many fronts.
+- Demographic trends are creating new buyers.
+There’s strong demand for homes on many fronts.
 Many Americans who already owned homes decided during the pandemic that they needed bigger places.
 Millennials, a huge group, are now in their prime buying years.
 And Hispanic buyers are a young, growing demographic also keen on homeownership.

-The usual supply spigot is turned off: In a counterintuitive result of the hot market, homeowners aren’t eager to sell, because they know they’ll have to do battle to find another property.
+- The usual supply spigot is turned off.
+In a counterintuitive result of the hot market, homeowners aren’t eager to sell, because they know they’ll have to do battle to find another property.
 What’s more, there are almost no foreclosures these days, removing a small but reliable source of homes from the market.